-Note 1: Any number of fractional seconds "S" may by specified in the pattern and accepted by implementations, but an implementation is free to represent a limited number of fractional seconds internally.
+Any number of fractional seconds "S" may by specified in the pattern and accepted by implementations, but an implementation is free to represent a limited number of fractional seconds internally.
 Round up rounding must occur when converting between external and internal representations.
-At least millisecond accuracy must be implemented..
+At least millisecond accuracy must be implemented.
+Unlike other fields, fractional seconds are padded on the right with zero.